 In most cases, there are five primary types of capital investors you should consider:

-1. Banks – Although they may not be considered traditional capital investors, obtaining a loan from a bank allows you to fund your venture without sacrificing equity.
+- Banks – Although they may not be considered traditional capital investors, obtaining a loan from a bank allows you to fund your venture without sacrificing equity.
 However, to qualify for a loan, you must demonstrate to the bank that your venture is viable and that you will be able to repay the debt.
+They may look into your business tradelines to qualify you based on your payment history.

 #2 Relationship Building and Networking Matters